jhipster/generator-jhipster/DEVELOPMENT.md

 ### Set `jhipster` command to use the cloned project

-Since v8 `generator-jhipster` is written in typescript.
+Since v8 `generator-jhipster` is written in TypeScript.
-To run it you need to compile to javascript or use a just-in-time compilation.
+To run it you need to compile to JavaScript or use a just-in-time compilation.

 #### Runnning jit executable